-134 PG&E Opening Comments at 6-7.
+141 PG&E Opening Comments at 6-7.

-136 See visual (map) and numerical comparison of overlap in Appendix D to this decision.
+143 See visual (map) and numerical comparison of overlap in Appendix D to this decision.
+Appendix D was revised in the final decision to correct the inadvertent omission of 600 SEVI-DAC census tracts.